nginxinc/nginx-loadbalancer-kubernetes/README.md

 # Overview

-- `NLK - Nginx Kubernetes Loadbalancer` is a new K8s Controller from Nginx, that monitors specified K8s Services, and then sends API calls to an external Nginx Plus server to manage Nginx Upstream servers dynamically.
+- `NLK - NGINX Loadbalancer for Kubernetes` is a new K8s Controller from Nginx, that monitors specified K8s Services, and then sends API calls to an external Nginx Plus server to manage Nginx Upstream servers dynamically.
 - This will `synchronize` the K8s Service Endpoint list, with the Nginx LB Server's upstream list.
 - The primary use case and Solution provided is for tracking the K8s` NodePort` IP:Port definitions for the Nginx Ingress Controller's `nginx-ingress Service`.
 - NLK is a native Kubernetes Controller, running, configured and managed with standard K8s commands.